GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/README.md

 The GraphQL API for WordPress provides safe default settings, to make "live" sites secure:

 - The single endpoint is disabled
-- The "sensitive" elements (eg: input field `status` to query posts with status `"draft"`) are not added to the schema
+- The "sensitive" data elements (eg: input field `status` to query posts with status `"draft"`) are not added to the schema
 - Only a few of settings options and meta keys (for posts, users, etc) can be queried
 - The number of entities (for posts, users, etc) that can be queried at once is limited